Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 We then come back to the special case of minimal unsatisfiability.
-Here things are much more complicated, and the numbers $\minnonmer(k)$, the guaranteed minimum variable degrees for minimally unsatisfiable clause-sets of deficiency $k$, are very interesting quantities.
+Here things are much more complicated, and the numbers $\minnonmer(k)$, the guaranteed minimum variable-degrees for minimally unsatisfiable clause-sets of deficiency $k$, are very interesting quantities.
 We prove the sharpened bound $\minnonmer(k) \le \nonmer_1(k)$, which improves on $\nonmer(k)$ for infinitely many $k$.